darktable-org/dtorg/content/blog/2012-03-05-upcoming-features-conditional-blending/2012-03-05-upcoming-features-conditional-blending.md

 wordpress_id: 1318
 tags: blog, development, upcoming feature, blending, color, conditional blending, darktable, halos, Lab, tone curves, tutorial

-# or „If one slider is not enough“
+# or "If one slider is not enough"

 Diligent readers of our small blog series are already aware of the blending feature that darktable offers as part of many modules.
 Instead of just handing over their result to the subsequent module in pixelpipe, “blending modules” take a moment to reconsider.
 Based on the blend setting they will take their original output together with their input and do a re-processing.
-As an example refer to [here](http://www.darktable.org/2012/02/using-lowpass-filter-to-recover-shadows/), where we took blend mode “overlay” with module “lowpass” to do shadow recovery.
+As an example refer to [here]({filename}/blog/2012-02-13-using-lowpass-filter-to-recover-shadows/2012-02-13-using-lowpass-filter-to-recover-shadows.md), where we took blend mode “overlay” with module “lowpass” to do shadow recovery.

 ## Totally normal

 In many cases it is the most basic blend mode “normal” that we want.
 Depending on the setting of slider “opacity” this allows to control the strength of a module's effect.
 Think of this as a layer of two transparencies.
 The lower one represents the input image, the upper one is the original output of our module (the one we would get without blending).
 If opacity is 100% the upper layer will completely mask the lower one; you get the full effect of the module.
 If opacity is 0% the upper layer is completely transparent, you see the input image as if the module has no effect.
 In-between opacity values allow to gradually blend the effect of this module into the original image.
-We already used this technique [here](http://www.darktable.org/2012/02/shadow-recovery-revisited/) to tone down the effect of shadow recovery.
+We already used this technique [here]({filename}/blog/2012-02-17-shadow-recovery-revisited/2012-02-17-shadow-recovery-revisited.md) to tone down the effect of shadow recovery.

 ![sh-parameters]({attach}sh-parameters.jpeg)